 For the past day, I’ve been thinking about a 65 year old man named John Demetriou.
-He was from Cypress, but moved to Australia, where he spent 35 years working “days, nights and weekends in Sydney markets selling jewellery and imitation jewellery” according to The Sydney Morning Herald.
+He was from Cyprus, but moved to Australia, where he spent 35 years working “days, nights and weekends in Sydney markets selling jewellery and imitation jewellery” according to The Sydney Morning Herald.

 Wanting to be in his home country, and near some of his family, he traveled back to Cypress, deposited his entire life savings of $1 million in the Laiki “Popular” Bank, but kept it denominated in Australian dollars, while he looked around to decide if he wanted to build a house.
 Once he had enough set aside to cover his medical bills and some of his personal needs, he planned on using the money to give his grandchildren a head start in life, including paying for their university education.